Geology of the Rocky Mountains: Current landscape

 Immediately after the Laramide orogeny, the Rockies were like Tibet: a high plateau, probably 6000 m above sea level.
 In the last 60 million years, erosion stripped away the high rocks, revealing the ancestral rocks beneath, and forming the current landscape of the Rockies.

 Glaciers, such as Jackson Glacier as shown here, have dramatically shaped the Rocky Mountains.

-Multiple periods of glaciation occurred during the Pleistocene Epoch (1.8 million–12,000 years ago), finally receding in the Holocene Epoch (fewer than 11,000 years ago).
-The ice ages left their mark on the Rockies, forming extensive glacial landforms, such as U-shaped valleys and cirques.
+Multiple periods of glaciation occurred during the Pleistocene Epoch (1.8 million–12,000 years ago), finally receding in the Holocene Epoch (from 11,000 years ago).
+These ice ages left their mark on the Rockies, forming extensive glacial landforms, such as U-shaped valleys and cirques.
 Recent glacial episodes included the Bull Lake Glaciation that began about 150,000 years ago and the Pinedale Glaciation that probably remained at full glaciation until 15,000–20,000 years ago.
 Ninety percent of Yellowstone National Park was covered by ice during the Pinedale Glaciation.
-The little ice age was a period of glacial advance that lasted a few centuries from about 1550 to 1860.
-For example, the Agassiz and Jackson Glaciers in Glacier National Park reached their most forward positions about 1860 during the Little Ice Age.
+Glaciers again advanced during the Little Ice Age from about 1550 to 1860: for example, the Agassiz and Jackson Glaciers in Glacier National Park reached their maximum about 1860.

-All of the geological processes, above, have left a complex set of rocks exposed at the surface.
+All of these geological processes have left a complex set of rocks exposed at the surface.
 For example, in the Rockies of Colorado, there is extensive granite and gneiss dating back to the Ancestral Rockies.
 In the central Canadian Rockies, the main ranges are composed of the Precambrian mudstones, while the front ranges are composed of the Paleozoic limestones and dolomites.
 Volcanic rock from the Cenozoic (66 million–1.8 million years ago) occurs in the San Juan Mountains and in other areas.
 Millennia of severe erosion in the Wyoming Basin transformed intermountain basins into a relatively flat terrain.
 The Tetons and other north-central ranges contain folded and faulted rocks of Paleozoic and Mesozoic age draped above cores of Proterozoic and Archean igneous and metamorphic rocks ranging in age from 1.2 billion (e.g., Tetons) to more than 3.3 billion years (Beartooth Mountains).